 Rabies and One HealthThe One Health approach recognizes that human and animal health are connected, and that collaborative cross-sector efforts are needed to end zoonotic diseases, which are transmitted from animals to humans.

 Elimination plans must include human and animal government agencies, veterinary and human health professionals, educators, scientists and community groups.

 The Canine Rabies Blueprint’s Stepwise Approach towards Rabies Elimination is a roadmap for countries to help them develop plans and measure progress toward achieving prevention, control and elimination.
 It integrates One Health principles to help countries become disease-free.

 You can sign up for the pledge by clicking here.

-Articles you may find interesting from this month – Celebrate National Dog Week 2018 – Sept 23rd thru 29th and September is Animal Pain Awareness Month and Responsible Dog Ownership Day
+Articles you may find interesting from this month – 7 Ways to Celebrate Your Dog During National Dog Week and September is Animal Pain Awareness Month and September is Responsible Dog Ownership Month